cameronnathan707/Ring-Website/README.md

 so things will be changing and developing.
 This website will eventually have a store page and ring customerizer which will hopefully end up being a working sales website for my business

+# Host is unavailable at the moment due to technical issues

 # To Run:
 Download the Repository
 Run `npm install` in the download folder location